aleks208/Network-Analyzer/README.md

 2. Run the Analyzer-Code.py script.
 3. Enter the IP subdomain you want to monitor in the application's GUI.
 4. Click the "Start analysing" button to start capturing packets.
-5. The captured IP addresses of these packets will be displayed in the GUI.
+5. The captured IP and MAC addresses of these packets will be displayed in the GUI.
 6. Click the "Stop analysing" button to stop packet capture.

 ## Notes